 For children aged four months to three years, there are two crèche sessions, morning and afternoon, from €35 a session, featuring bubbles, craft, sensory play and treasure hunts.

-Tennis court rental is free and there’s a children’s playground at the hotel.
+Tennis court rental is free.
 Kids club for four to 12 year olds is free and has sessions morning and afternoon, with the option to book a lunch session at extra cost.
 Activities include craft, drama and storytelling, plus sports and water fun.
 Intrepid older children and teens will love the watersports, boat trips and hikes at Adventure Club, which runs during July and August at extra cost.

 Adjacent to the main pool is a shaded, shallow pool ideal for babies and toddlers.
-Neither pool has a lifeguard, so little Smiths will need supervision.
+Both pools have a lifeguard.

 Highchairs are available and there are kids’ menus at Saffron, Azure and Indigo.
 The kitchen will heat baby food or milk on request.
 All rooms have a minibar fridge but no kitchenette.